Inner-daydream/otel_docker_exporter/README.md

 # otel_docker_exporter

-This application collects metrics from Docker containers and exports them to an OpenTelemetry collector.
+This application collects metrics from Docker containers and exports them to an OpenTelemetry collector using gRPC.

 ## Metrics